HTTP-APIs/http-apis.github.io/pages/IriTemplate.md

 ---
-layout: post
+layout: page
-title: IriTemplate explained with an example
+title: IriTemplate explanation with an example | Hydraecosystem.org
-category: Blog
-tags: [Hydra, Semantic Web, IriTemplate]
+permalink: /IriTemplate
 ---

 >**Note**: *This article uses term URI and IRI interchangebly, IRIs being genaralized form of URIs supporting Unicode.
 (For more information see [rfc for URI](https://tools.ietf.org/html/rfc3986) and [rfc for IRI](https://www.ietf.org/rfc/rfc3987.txt))*